hotosm/OpenAerialMap/frontend/README.md

 See Vite's documentation on [env variables](https://vite.dev/guide/env-and-mode.html#env-variables-and-modes).

 ## Github Actions for CI

 Testing and deployment is taken care of by Github Actions.
 It is set up to:

-1. run checks (test & lint) on every non-draft Pull Request
-2. build and deploy the application on pushes to the `main` branch
+1. build and deploy the application to Github Pages on pushes to the `frontend-prototype` branch

-To make sure that the site deploys with passing checks, branch protection should be set up for the `main` branch (`Require status checks to pass before merging`).
+To make sure that the site deploys, make sure that the `pnpm-lock.yaml` file is up to date with `package.json`.

-Deploy is not set up by default, but the project contains [sample workflows](.github/_workflow-samples/README.md) that can be used to set it up.

 ## Linting